Zacaria/apidays-2023/docs/Presentation.md

 If you have a specific part struggling in terms of performance, you can easily integrate it.

-I truly believe Rust can solve your problems
+I truly believe Rust can help solve your problems

 ---